sylhare/sylhare.github.io/_posts/2021/2021-07-26-Apollo-and-graphql.md

 ### My precious... test

 Without a nice test, it means nothing.
-To do an end-to-end test, you would need a test client to make sure that the graphQL query works all the way.
+To do an end-to-end test, you would need a test client to make sure that the GraphQL query works all the way.
 At the unit size we'll check the handling logic instead.

 Let's see how to unit test our resolver: